ucsb-seclab/popkorn-artifact/evaluation/README.md

 Swap:         8.0Gi       8.0Gi       4.0Mi
 ```

-On this machine, the following command finished in 156 minutes (2h, 36 minutes):
+On this machine, the following command finished in 156 minutes (2h, 36 minutes).
+Note, this implicitly uses half of the
+available cores as the default number of tasks to run in parallel, 48 in this case.
+This is therefore equivalent to
+passing the argument `--parallel 48`.
 ```
 $ time python runner_analysis.py --timeout 3600 popkorn_drivers_with_sink_imports_only
 ...